Aaleia/Guidehouse-1D/README.md

 6. [Credits](https://github.com/Aaleia/Guidehouse-1D/blob/main/README.md#credits)
 ### Business Focus

 As a direct result of 2022 Russia's invasion in Ukraine, the rate of displacement has been at of an all time high, especially in vulnerable oblasts within km^2 range of the border.
 This project focuses on the consulting firm *Guidehouse's* clientele request to implement forecasting machine learning models in order to predict present humantarian needs in Ukraine.
 The goal was to cluster patterns within the *ACAPS Master Dataset* within each oblast's internally displaced people and other features, and to then utilize time series for an estimated future displacement fixed number.
-Results are only attained to the geographical conditions located in the *ACAPS Master Dataset* and should only be used as a supplement tool for acclerated humantarian action.
+Results are only attained to the geographical conditions located in the *ACAPS Master Dataset* and should only be used as a supplement tool for accelerated humantarian action.
 Predictions may be filtered due to external data factors outside of control.

-WARNING : FORECASTING MAY BE MANIPULATED BASED UPON THE USE CASE OF THIS TOOL AND ITS UNDERLYING INCENTIVES TO MILITARIZE TARGETING AREAS OF DISPLACEMENT OVER TIME OF GEOPOLTICAL UNREST.
-THIS TOOL WAS CREATED WITH THE SOLE INTENT OF ACCELERATED HUMANTARIAN AID SERVICES, AND SUCH CONSEQUENCES OF ABUSE OF THIS OPEN SOURCE TOOL IS INHERIENTLY MISALIGNED OF ITS PURPOSE.
-THIS TOOL IS TO BE OBSERVED FOR ACADEMIC AND RESEARCH PURPOSES ONLY, AND NOT TO BE OFFICIALLY DISTRUIBUTED TO ANY OTHER CLIENT OUTSIDE OF GUIDEHOUSE'S REQUEST.

 **Keep in mind that through this project we primarly wanted to:**